MAK-Relic-Tool/Guides/command-line-interface.md

 Typically this will be `"data"` or `"attrib"`.

 ##### Drive Name
 `"name": "..."` defines the name of the drive, which will show up when viewing assets from a modding tool.

+Due to format limitations, this cannot be more than 64 characters, and does not support non-ascii characters.

 ##### Drive Path